CannyLab/tsne-cuda/INSTALL.md

 ## Pip installation

-Pip binaries are available for Python >=3.6 and CUDA 10.1, 10.2, 11.0, 11.1, 11.2 and 11.3
+Pip binaries are available for Python >=3.6 and CUDA 10.1, 10.2, 11.0, 11.1, 11.2 and 11.3 and FAISS version 1.6.5 and Intel MKL 2018.

 To install tsne-cuda with pip, run `pip3 install tsnecuda`.
 This installs tsnecuda with a CUDA version of 10.2.
-For this to work, you MUST have both FAISS and intel MKL installed already on your machine - see installation instructions for FAISS: [here](https://github.com/facebookresearch/faiss/blob/v1.6.5/INSTALL.md). and installation instructions for MKL on Ubuntu/debian [here](https://github.com/eddelbuettel/mkl4deb)
+For this to work, you MUST have both FAISS version 1.6.5 and intel MKL installed already on your machine - see installation instructions for FAISS: [here](https://github.com/facebookresearch/faiss/blob/v1.6.5/INSTALL.md). and installation instructions for MKL on Ubuntu/debian [here](https://github.com/eddelbuettel/mkl4deb)

+When installing FAISS from source, it is necessary to build and install both the C++ and the python requirements.

 If you do not want to use 10.2, you can download using pip from our hosted sources:
 ```